The-Musketeers-UU/coach-pro/docs/rls-policies.md

 alter table public."scheduleDay" enable row level security;
 alter table public."_ModuleToScheduleDay" enable row level security;

--- Drop old policies with these names if they exist (no-op if missing) drop policy if exists "Users can read directory" on public."user";
+drop policy if exists "Users can read directory" on public."user";
 drop policy if exists "Users manage own row" on public."user";
 drop policy if exists "Modules readable by owner" on public."module";